Laboratory & Academic Space Safety

 - Adjunct faculty activities that involve the use of chemical and/or biological agents must be approved by the Department chairperson or his/her designee.

-If you have questions regarding this plan, please contact Sylvie Rice via email or 603-358-2879.
+If you have questions regarding this plan, please contact Ralph Stuart via email or 603-358-2859.

 Laboratory Safety Training

-The lectures were created and/or compiled by EHS and meet the accepted standards and best practices for laboratory safety.
+The lectures were created and/or compiled by Dartmouth College's EHS Office.
 These programs are intended to help scientists with their safety training needs.
 The lectures ensure that we all achieve this fundamental knowledge for practicing quality laboratory safety techniques.

-The training module is free and open to anyone, and all personnel working within KSC laboratories are encouraged to complete the training. *Those funded through NH-INBRE are required to take the training.
+The training module is free and open to anyone.
+At this time, those funded through NH-INBRE are required to take the training.
 Please visit the site.